gtuck/web3400-Course-Docs/projects/03/description.md

 ## Conclusion

 This user management system provides essential functionalities for an admin user to manage user accounts efficiently.
-By following these steps, you'll be able to add, modify, and delete user accounts, including managing each user's role, effectively enhancing your web application's functionality and user management capabilities.
+Following these steps, you can add, modify, and delete user accounts, including managing each user's role, effectively enhancing your web application's functionality and user management capabilities.

 ## Stage, Commit and Push the Final Changes